Iraneus/betamedneed/_services/provider.md

 Reach out to us if you are a medical professional or a representative of a medical care provider.

-Also join <a href="/services/workshop">Medneed Workshop</a>, where we discuss some of these resources.
+Also join <a href="https://workshop.medneed.com" target="_blank">Medneed Workshop</a>, where we discuss some of these resources.